 Upon registering, participants will be able to automatically add these recurring meetings to their calendars.

-Zoom registration required - see below
+Registration Link: https://us06web.zoom.us/meeting/register/tZEtceqrqTIjH9drTSNNcvphcB4Norn6OMbUZoom registration required -- see below

 Peer Exchange Launching to Support Colorado’s 2025 Wildfire Resiliency Code Implementation